junxit/us-congress-bills-110/bill.md

     - **(C)** Any person owning at least 10 percent of the voting shares of such person.
   - **(2)** The term “applicant” means any person applying for a permit under this Act or a modification to or a renewal of a permit under this Act.
   - **(3)** The term “beneficiation” means the crushing and grinding of locatable mineral ore and such processes as are employed to free the mineral from other constituents, including but not necessarily limited to, physical and chemical separation techniques.
+  - **(4)** The term “casual use”—
+    - **(A)** subject to subparagraphs (B) and (C), means mineral activities that do not ordinarily result in any disturbance of public lands and resources;
+    - **(B)** includes collection of geochemical, rock, soil, or mineral specimens using handtools, hand panning, or nonmotorized sluicing; and
+    - **(C)** does not include—
+      - **(i)** the use of mechanized earth-moving equipment, suction dredging, or explosives;
+      - **(ii)** the use of motor vehicles in areas closed to off-road vehicles;
+      - **(iii)** the construction of roads or drill pads; and
+      - **(iv)** the use of toxic or hazardous materials.
-  - **(4)** The term “claim holder” means a person holding a mining claim, millsite claim, or tunnel site claim located under the general mining laws and maintained in compliance with such laws and this Act.
+  - **(5)** The term “claim holder” means a person holding a mining claim, millsite claim, or tunnel site claim located under the general mining laws and maintained in compliance with such laws and this Act.
 Such term may include an agent of a claim holder.
-  - **(5)** The term “control” means having the ability, directly or indirectly, to determine (without regard to whether exercised through one or more corporate structures) the manner in which an entity conducts mineral activities, through any means, including without limitation, ownership interest, authority to commit the entity’s real or financial assets, position as a director, officer, or partner of the entity, or contractual arrangement.
+  - **(6)** The term “control” means having the ability, directly or indirectly, to determine (without regard to whether exercised through one or more corporate structures) the manner in which an entity conducts mineral activities, through any means, including without limitation, ownership interest, authority to commit the entity’s real or financial assets, position as a director, officer, or partner of the entity, or contractual arrangement.
-  - **(6)** The term “environmental protection requirements” means the requirements and standards of title III, and such other standards as are established by the Secretary governing mineral activities pursuant to this Act.
-  - **(7)** The term “exploration” means those techniques employed to locate the presence of a locatable mineral deposit and to establish its nature, position, size, shape, grade, and value not associated with mining, beneficiation, processing, or marketing of minerals.
+  - **(7)** The term “exploration”—
+    - **(A)** subject to subparagraphs (B) and (C), means creating surface disturbance other than casual use, to evaluate the type, extent, quantity, or quality of minerals present;
+    - **(B)** includes mineral activities associated with sampling, drilling, and analyzing locatable mineral values; and
+    - **(C)** does not include extraction of mineral material for commercial use or sale.
+  - **(8)** The term “Federal land” means any land, and any interest in land, that is owned by the United States and open to location of mining claims under the general mining laws and title II of this Act.
-  - **(8)** The term “Indian lands” means lands held in trust for the benefit of an Indian tribe or individual or held by an Indian tribe or individual subject to a restriction by the United States against alienation.
+  - **(9)** The term “Indian lands” means lands held in trust for the benefit of an Indian tribe or individual or held by an Indian tribe or individual subject to a restriction by the United States against alienation.
-  - **(9)** The term “Indian tribe” means any Indian tribe, band, nation, pueblo, or other organized group or community, including any Alaska Native village or regional corporation as defined in or established pursuant to the Alaska Native Claims Settlement Act (43 U.S.C.
+  - **(10)** The term “Indian tribe” means any Indian tribe, band, nation, pueblo, or other organized group or community, including any Alaska Native village or regional corporation as defined in or established pursuant to the Alaska Native Claims Settlement Act (43 U.S.C.
 1601 and following), that is recognized as eligible for the special programs and services provided by the United States to Indians because of their status as Indians.
-  - **(10)**
+  - **(11)** The term “locatable mineral”—
-    - **(A)** The term “locatable mineral” means any mineral, the legal and beneficial title to which remains in the United States and that is not subject to disposition under any of the following:
+    - **(A)** subject to subparagraph (B), means any mineral, the legal and beneficial title to which remains in the United States and that is not subject to disposition under any of—
-      - **(i)** The Mineral Leasing Act (30 U.S.C.
-181 and following).
+      - **(i)** the Mineral Leasing Act (30 U.S.C.
+181 and following);
-      - **(ii)** The Geothermal Steam Act of 1970 (30 U.S.C.
-1001 and following).
+      - **(ii)** the Geothermal Steam Act of 1970 (30 U.S.C.
+1001 and following);
-      - **(iii)** The Act of July 31, 1947, commonly known as the Materials Act of 1947 (30 U.S.C.
-601 and following).
+      - **(iii)** the Act of July 31, 1947, commonly known as the Materials Act of 1947 (30 U.S.C.
+601 and following); or
-      - **(iv)** The Mineral Leasing for Acquired Lands Act (30 U.S.C.
-351 and following).
+      - **(iv)** the Mineral Leasing for Acquired Lands Act (30 U.S.C.
+351 and following); and
+    - **(B)** does not include any mineral that is subject to a restriction against alienation imposed by the United States and is—
-    - **(B)** The term “locatable mineral” does not include any mineral held in trust by the United States for any Indian or Indian tribe, as defined in section 2 of the Indian Mineral Development Act of 1982 (25 U.S.C.
-2101), or any mineral owned by any Indian or Indian tribe, as defined in that section, that is subject to a restriction against alienation imposed by the United States.
+      - **(i)** held in trust by the United States for any Indian or Indian tribe, as defined in section 2 of the Indian Mineral Development Act of 1982 (25 U.S.C.
+2101); or
-  - **(11)** The term “millsite claim” means a claim to public land that—
-    - **(A)** does not exceed 5 acres for each 20 acres of mining claim for a vein or lode or placer claim deposit with which it is associated;
-    - **(B)** is nonmineral and noncontiguous to such vein or lode or placer claim deposit; and
-    - **(C)** is needed by a mining claim holder for mining, milling, processing, beneficiation, or other similar operations in connection with the mining claim.
+      - **(ii)** owned by any Indian or Indian tribe, as defined in that section.
   - **(12)** The term “mineral activities” means any activity on a mining claim, millsite claim, or tunnel site claim for, related to, or incidental to, mineral exploration, mining, beneficiation, processing, or reclamation activities for any locatable mineral.
   - **(13)** The term “National Conservation System unit” means any unit of the National Park System, National Wildlife Refuge System, National Wild and Scenic Rivers System, or National Trails System, or a National Conservation Area, a National Recreation Area, a National Monument, or any unit of the National Wilderness Preservation System.
-  - **(14)** The term “operator” means any person, conducting mineral activities subject to this Act or any agent of such a person.
+  - **(14)** The term “operator” means any person proposing or authorized by a permit issued under this Act to conduct mineral activities and any agent of such person.
   - **(15)** The term “person” means an individual, Indian tribe, partnership, association, society, joint venture, joint stock company, firm, company, corporation, cooperative, or other organization and any instrumentality of State or local government including any publicly owned utility or publicly owned corporation of State or local government.
   - **(16)** The term “processing” means processes downstream of beneficiation employed to prepare locatable mineral ore into the final marketable product, including but not limited to smelting and electrolytic refining.
   - **(17)** The term “Secretary” means the Secretary of the Interior, unless otherwise specified.
   - **(18)** The term “temporary cessation” means a halt in mine-related production activities for a continuous period of no longer than 5 years.
+  - **(19)** The term “undue degradation” means irreparable harm to significant scientific, cultural, or environmental resources on public lands that cannot be effectively mitigated.
 - **(b)** *Title II*
   - **(1)** *Valid existing rights* As used in title II, the term “valid existing rights” means a mining claim or millsite claim located on lands described in section 201(b), that—
     - **(A)** was properly located and maintained under this Act prior to and on the applicable date; or